moveit/moveit_tutorials/doc/chomp_planner/chomp_planner_tutorial.rst

 - *smoothness_cost_velocity, smoothness_cost_acceleration, smoothness_cost_jerk*: variables associated with the cost in velocity, acceleration and jerk.

-- *ridge_factor*: the noise added to the diagonal of the total `quadratic cost matrix <https://github.com/ros-planning/moveit/blob/kinetic-devel/moveit_planners/chomp/chomp_motion_planner/src/chomp_cost.cpp#L62>`_ in the objective function.
+- *ridge_factor*: the noise added to the diagonal of the total :moveit_codedir:`quadratic cost matrix<moveit_planners/chomp/chomp_motion_planner/src/chomp_cost.cpp#L62/>` in the objective function.
 Addition of small noise (e.g., 0.001) allows CHOMP to avoid obstacles at the cost of smoothness in trajectory.

 - *use_pseudo_inverse*: enable pseudo inverse calculations or not.